Skip to content

 None

-Tools provided to the language model to enable tool calling.
-Defaults to None.
+Tools provided to the model to enable tool calling.
+Defaults to None, in which case an empty list is used.

 None